Dealing with Debt: A Consumer's Guide

 Does it cost anything to go bankrupt?

 Yes.
 There is a filing fee to be paid to the Superintendent of Bankruptcy.
-In addition, the trustee is entitled to be paid.
-These fees are prescribed by the Bankruptcy and Insolvency Rules.top of page
+In addition, the LIT is entitled to be paid.
+These fees are prescribed by the Bankruptcy and Insolvency Rules.

 Excerpts from the Bankruptcy and Insolvency Act concerning bankruptcies